projnanda/projnanda/home/14.faqNANDA.md

 - **Higher-level collaboration** such as knowledge markets and population-scale learning

-## Potential benefits and challenges
+## What are some potential benefits and challenges of NANDA in the context of agentic AI?

 ### Benefits